ndkramer/WDIO-Course/Cucumber, Gherkin FAQ.md

-1) Can have multiple Scenario Outlines in the same feature file in WebDriverIO. :white_check_mark:
+**1) Can have multiple Scenario Outlines in the same feature file in WebDriverIO. :white_check_mark:
-Here's a brief example to illustrate this:
+Here's a brief example to illustrate this:**

 Feature: Multiple Scenario Outlines